-This district is located between Gyeongbokgung and Changdeokgung and there are over 900 Hanok, Korean traditional houses in Bukchon Hanok Village.
-Members of royal family and aristocrats lived here during the Joseon dynasty.
+Members of the royal family and aristocrats lived here during the Joseon dynasty.
 Still, it retains the city’s old appearance.
-Don’t miss out Bukchon’s eight beautiful sights in which you will have an aerial view of Changdeokgung Palace.
+Don’t miss out on Bukchon’s eight beautiful sights in which you will have an aerial view of Changdeokgung Palace.
 Also, “Seoul City Walking Tours” is a FREE program offered by the city of Seoul.
 It’s designed for tourists who want to see Seoul’s top tourist attractions on foot under the expert guidance of multilingual tour guides.
-For reservation, please check the website (Korean, English, Japanese, Chinese).
+For reservations, please check the website (Korean, English, Japanese, Chinese).

 N Seoul Tower

-Namsan Seoul Tower, standing at 236.7 meters tall is the main tourist attraction where you can enjoy a complete view of Seoul.
+Namsan Seoul Tower, standing at 236.7 meters tall, is the main tourist attraction where you can enjoy a complete view of Seoul.
 Enjoy the fantastic laser show and beautiful night scenery of Seoul from the observatory on the second and third floor or in the revolving restaurant.
-If you are planning to visit at day time, I would recommend you to come up to the tower via Namsan Park, a beautiful walking path harmonized with nature.
+If you are planning to visit during day time, I recommend for you to come up to the tower via Namsan Park, where you can experience a beautiful walking path harmonized with nature.